airbytehq/airbyte/docs/connector-development/cdk-python/migration-to-base-image.md

 We currently enforce our certified python connectors to use our [base image](https://hub.docker.com/r/airbyte/python-connector-base).
 This guide will help connector developers to migrate their connector to use our base image.

-N.B: This guide currently only applies to python connectors.
+N.B: This guide currently only applies to Python CDK connectors.

 ## Prerequisite